elusivecodes/FrostDateTime/README.md

 **Set Month**

-Set the month in current timezone.
+Set the month in current timeZone.

 - `month` is a number representing the month (between *0* and *11*).
 - `date` is a number representing the date, and will default to the current value.